Disgraced GOP State Senator Charged In Election Fraud Scheme

-Category: World Politics Hits: 2It looks like the Florida Attorney General found a blatant and serious case of election fraud and the charges are very serious.
+Category: World Politics Hits: 5It looks like the Florida Attorney General found a blatant and serious case of election fraud and the charges are very serious.
 First up we have a former Florida Republican State Senator, Frank Artiles.
 He appears to be the mastermind behind the scheme.
 He was arrested on Thursday, booked and released on $5,000 bond.
 Local 10 News reports that he is accused of "masterminding and funding a sham candidate to manipulate voters last November" and he is facing charges related to "felony campaign finance crimes."
 His house was raided on Wednesday, which set up a flurry of theories about what exactly happened.
 His alleged co-conspirator, Alex Rodriguez, was booked on Thursday morning as well.
 They both face the following charges:

 Read more https://crooksandliars.com/2021/03/ex-florida-sen-frank-artiles-charged